For Agents

 For plain text only (no JSON wrapper):

-curl http://localhost:3100/v1/secrets/api-keys/openai/value \
+curl http://localhost:3100/v1/secrets/api-keys/example/value \

 -H "Authorization: Bearer $TOKEN" \